studiozandra/gpt3-resume-checker/README.md

 `python app.py`

 ### 10. You should see ChatGPT's results in the terminal after a while -- network traffic varies.
 OpenAI is sometimes down due to heavy traffic, which will result in an error message.
+Also, you can adjust the temperature setting (see OpenAI documentation for details) to get different results.